programminghistorian/ph-submissions/lessons/exploring-and-analyzing-network-data-with-python.md

 import community #This is the python-louvain package we installed.
 ```

 Now you can tell the program to read your CSV files and retrieve the data you need.
 Ironically, reading files and reorganizing data often requires more complex code than the functions for running social network analysis, so please bear with us through this first code block.
-Here are a set of commands for opening and reading our nodelist and edgelist files:
+Here's a set of commands for opening and reading our nodelist and edgelist files:

 ```python
 with open('quakers_nodelist.csv', 'r') as nodecsv: # Open the file